appserver-io/appserver/_docs/persistence-container.md

 layout: docs
 title: Persistence Container
 meta_title: Persistence Container - appserver.io
-meta_description: The Persistence-Container is one of the main services appserver.io provides.
+meta_description: The Persistence Container is one of the main services appserver.io provides.
 But persisting data to a database is only one functionality.
 position: 80
 group: Docs
 subNav: